somebodywhoisntme/homebridge_install_script/README.md

 # homebridge_install_script

-Just a small script which installs homebridge and cmdSwitch2.
+Just a small script which installs and configure homebridge and cmdSwitch2 with rc-switch library for controlling Rhine ceiling fan and no-name outlets with a cheap 433mhz tranciever.

-Usage:
+Enter these commands on a freshly installed raspbian:

 ```shell
 wget https://raw.githubusercontent.com/somebodywhoisntme/homebridge_install_script/master/install_homebridge.sh